- 1 Lemon for the liver

 If you are aware of the proven existence of stones in the kidneys or gallstones, if you consume lemon in any form (such as whole fruit or concentrated infusions), excessive bile drainage and expulsion of a large stone can occur which would be very dangerous.
 Bile juices contain these stones, which will be transferred to the duodenum.

 The ductus that contacts the gallbladder with the small intestine has a reduced capacity.
 So, being narrow, it can be obstructed by some large calculus, which, in addition to generating significant pain, can lead to more unnecessary and avoidable complications.

 The way to take it is squeezed and diluted with a little water, so that its acidity does not damage the dental enamel.

 Another possibility is to make infusions with the skin, which provides more of its essential oils and flavonoids.

-However, it is only recommended to use preparations with the skin if it is certain that the fruit does not contain pesticides or other residues of agrochemicals.
+Attention !!
+It is only recommended to use preparations with the skin if you are assured of lemons being free of pesticides or other residues of agrochemicals.

 More information on lemon